White Cliffs, Outback NSW

 The Institute of Engineers Australia has put a plaque beside the unique White Cliffs Solar Power Station which reads: "Australian National University engineers designed and built this station in 1981 with $1.9 million from the NSW Government.
 Fourteen tracking parabolic dishes of 5 metres diameter concentrated the sun onto thermal absorbers to heat water.

-The White Cliffs Post Office is one of those amusing idiosyncrasies - a building which does not make a great deal of sense.
+The White Cliffs Post Office is one of those amusing idiosyncrasies - a building that does not make a great deal of sense.
 It was completed on 25 March 1900 at a time when, because of the intense summer heat, everyone in town was building shelters underground.
 Instead of underground the Post Office was built above ground ... and of corrugated iron.
 Go figure

 Pioneer Children's Cemetery